MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 1. Paste the URL into the URL field of the player interface.
 1. Select Update.

 Your video now streams to the Internet.
-This is because we haven't yet locked down the IP addresses.
+This is because default streaming endpoints allow access to the Internet.

 ## Change the IP allow list for the streaming endpoint

+Now you will change the IP allow list to block all access from the Internet.

 1. In the portal, navigate to the default streaming endpoint for the Media Services account you are working with.
 1. Select **Settings**.
 The Settings screen will appear.